michaelfm1211/colors.h/README.md

 for a table of colors, or use the `C_RGB()` macro.

 ### Example
-Print " aloha " in dark red text (color 52 in 256-color mode), with a yellow background, and make it both bold and blinking text.
+Print " aloha " in dark red text (color 52 in 256-color mode), with a birght yellow background, and make it both bold and blinking text.
  ```c
 #include <stdio.h>
 #include "colors.h"